 A bunch of these in a circle pattern can be really striking!

-Let’s face it you can’t celebrate Mardi Gras without beads…that would be like a birthday party without cake!
+Let’s face it, you can’t capture the spirit of Mardi Gras without beads…that would be like a birthday party without cake!
 I got to where I used to love making beaded garlands, I found it soothing kind of like knitting or needlework.
 I made some pretty color garlands to hang up in the living room.

 The most fun thing I made to create my apartment theme decor was this fleur-de-lis wall hanging I made using Sculpey clay and a few choice tools. having always been fond of the French symbol of antiquity.
 You can find my tutorial here 🙂

 This one seemed like a no-brainer!
 I added a crackle finish kind of varnish to it so it would have a real vintage look to it.
 It still hangs in my home…even when I’m not celebrating Mardi Gras.

-Masks make great wall hangings but you can pretty much use them anywhere you need to.
+It just wouldn’t be Mardi Gras without the fun carnival masks!
 I made a few masks out of Sculpey to use as decor too…Masks are an easy shape to come up with and then you’d cut out eyeholes but other than that the most fun will be painting them and bringing on the bling with glitter, beads, faux gems, and feathers.
 I hung these up anywhere I had a narrow space for small hanging pieces.

-Mini Street Lamp Centerpieces
+New Orleans Street Sign Lamp Centerpieces

 Here’s something original you’re gonna want to dig into….make cute little miniature street lamp decor using solar light sets…those things that are easy to spot in any lawn and garden section of the local home improvement store and you can often get in sets of four or more.